7 Fire Science Jobs To Keep The Environment Safe

 What can I do with a fire science degree?
 A lot!
 With a degree in fire science, there are so many more opportunities to work with fire than just being a firefighter.
 You can work in a managerial capacity helping to oversee controlled burns, evacuations, and other activities.
 You could also work as an inspector, engineer, or fire equipment salesperson.
 Fire science degree jobs range from enforcing fire codes for city buildings to fighting wildfires in remote backcountry areas.

 Fire science professionals are vital to protecting the environment and saving the lives of people and animals.
-Start your career path in fire science with a B.S. in Wildland Fire Science and Management.
+Start your career path in fire science with a B.S. in Environmental Science and Climate Change.
 This bachelor’s degree can be earned completely online.
 With rolling admission and eight start dates per year, you can apply today and be on your way to your new fire science job in no time.
 Or, explore other environmental science careers in high demand to find the best option for your future.